masterviana/sockjs-multichannel/README.md

 ===================

-**sockjs-multichannel** is a small library on top of SockJS that allows you to create channels (multiplex) over a single SockJS connection.
+**sockjs-multichannel** is a small library on top of SockJS that allows you to create channels (multiplex) over a single SockJS connection also have the ability to create server and client in node instead only in browsers.

-It's created based on library [websocket-multiplex ](https://github.com/sockjs/websocket-multiplex) but have added the abillity to create sockjs clients in nodejs.
+It's created based on library [websocket-multiplex](https://github.com/sockjs/websocket-multiplex)

 To learn more about the problem of multiplexing channels in a single connection please read more [here](https://www.rabbitmq.com/blog/2012/02/23/how-to-compose-apps-using-websockets/)

 ### How to use
 ===================